MAKIEval: A Multilingual Automatic WiKidata-based Framework for Cultural Awareness Evaluation for LLMs: Results and Analysis

 \subsection{Diversity}

 The diversity metric varies widely depending on the setting, ranging from a handful of distinct entities per topic to over a hundred.
-The differences depend on both the prompt language and the model with Llama3 having the highest mean diversity of 36.65 and DeepSeek the lowest with 14.62.
-In English for the book topic and the United States, we even observe a diversity of nearly 1, outputting the entity \textit{To Kill a Mockingbird} in 499 out of 500 generations.
+The differences depend on both the prompt language and the model, with Llama3 having the highest mean diversity of 36.65 and DeepSeek the lowest with 14.62.
+For DeepSeek, when prompted in English on the book topic for the United States, we observe a diversity score close to 1, with the model producing the entity \textit{To Kill a Mockingbird} in 499 out of 500 generations.

 Online texts in the native language of a country, used to train models, likely contain a diverse and maybe even less stereotypical representation of a country's culture compared to texts in other languages.
 We, therefore, explore whether language models exhibit stronger cultural diversity when prompted in the native language of the country being described.
 On average, the diversity is higher for a country when prompted in the country's native language (26.518 vs. 23.617).
 Figure~\ref{fig:diversity-native} shows India and Hindi as examples.
 There is, however, no guarantee that using the native language increases diversity, with Appendix~\ref{sec:box_diverse} also showing many counterexamples across models, languages and topics.
 For English and Spanish, languages spoken natively in different countries, the diversity also differs by country.
 This shows that cultural diversity representation goes beyond simply the prompt language.